aglaszuk/Polygenic_Adaptation_Heliosperma/08_genDiv/README.md

-# Compute pi and theta Watterson using ANGSD
+# Compute pi, theta Watterson, and Tajima's D using ANGSD

 ANGSD genome-wide saf files were computed for alpine and montane ecotype populations from pair 1 and 3.
-Note:For Tajima's D estimates we used only FFD sites by adding the -sites option.
 ```
 for i in list*; \
 do \